 |"I liked the softness, the seductiveness, the color, the fact that it went with a lot of different foods; It seemed to me to be a wonderful wine to just enjoy.
 I became enchanted with Merlot." ~ Dan Duckhorn|

 Duckhorn Vineyards 2013 Napa Valley Merlot (SRP $54): This Merlot pours a deep ruby color with purple highlights, offering enticing aromas and juicy flavors redolent of purple stone fruit and black cherry interwoven with spice cake, mineral, hints of coffee grounds and anise seed.
 It is fuller-bodied and round in the mouth, with expansive texture, deep fruit flavors, and ripe tannins – all held together with [adequate] balancing acidity.
 It shows richness on the medium-long, polished finish.
 A very satisfying wine that is drinking nicely right now; just pop, pour and savor.
 Enjoy with tomato-based dishes, rotisserie chicken, autumnal fare and more.
 Region: Napa Valley, California.
 Other info: ABV 14.5%, 88% Merlot | 7% Cabernet Sauvignon | 5% Cabernet Franc, 15 months maturation in 100% French oak (25% new), cork enclosure.
 Click here to find this wine.

 Have a question about this post?
 Feel free to drop me an e-mail at firstname.lastname@example.org or hit me up on Facebook or Twitter.
 Stay tuned ...more to come.
 Happy Sipping, my friends!
-Disclosure: These wines were provided for review (save for the Furmint).
+Disclosure: This wine was a sample provided for review.
 Thoughts are my own.